Personal Loan Options

 Personal loans used to be a simple part of the American economy.
 Homegrown savings and loans lent money to buy boats and barbeque pits based on the reputation of their customers.
 If you had a job, paid your bills on time and were known to be honest, there was loan money available.

-Though banks still make open-ended loans to their best customers, the review process can be difficult and the terms might discourage all but the most determined customers.
+Though banks still make open-ended loans to their best customers, the review process can be difficult, and the terms might discourage all but the most determined customers.
 Today’s borrowers often turn to family members, friends and peer-to-peer lenders for personal borrowing.

-A personal loan is usually unsecured.
-This kind of loan is used for everything from funding an education or financing a new business venture to purchasing luxury items or taking a lavish vacation.
+Personal loans can be used for everything from funding an education or financing a new business venture to paying bills or taking a lavish vacation.
 Unsecured loans are made without collateral, so lenders consider them risky.
-Credit card debt is unsecured, since the lender has nothing to seize if the borrower defaults.

 Personal loans have evolved over the years to meet the changing needs of the consumer.
 It used to be nearly impossible to get a personal loan with a limited or poor credit history, but today there are loan options for people with bad credit and those without a detailed financial track record.